-The structure of an Ibexa Platform app is based on the Symfony framework but content management functions rely on the Public API.
-Other applications integrate with Ibexa Platform via REST API, which also relies on the Public API.
+The structure of an Ibexa DXP app is based on the Symfony framework but content management functions rely on the Public API.
+Other applications integrate with Ibexa DXP via REST API, which also relies on the Public API.

-The architecture of Ibexa Platform is layered and uses clearly defined APIs between the layers.
+The architecture of Ibexa DXP is layered and uses clearly defined APIs between the layers.

 |Business Logic||The business logic is defined in the kernel.
 This business logic is exposed to applications via an API.
 It is used to organize development of the user interface layer.|